- 1 pork tenderloin (1 pound)

 - 1 tablespoon minced fresh parsley

-- Cut pork into eight slices; pound each slice lightly with a meat mallet to 1-in. thickness.
+- Cut pork into eight slices; lightly pound with a meat mallet to 1-in. thickness.
 Sprinkle with lemon-pepper.

 - In a large nonstick skillet, heat butter over medium heat.
 Add pork; cook 3-4 minutes on each side or until a thermometer reads 145°.
 Remove from pan; keep warm.